grassator/bdd-for-c/README.md

 ### it

-`it` statements must be included directly inside of the `spec` statement.
+`it` statements must be included directly inside of the `spec`, `describe` or `context` statement.
 Each `it` statements expects a string argument, typically starting with "should", that is used as a human readable explanation for the test and is used in reporting: `it("should behave in some manner")`.

 The `it` statement is basic structural block of the spec and is used to need a particular expectation, that is validated using `check` statements described below.

+### describe

+`describe` statements must be included directly inside of the `spec`, `context`, or another `describe` statement.

+The `describe` is used to group certain `it` statements together, usually based on the fact that they belong to the same functionality or happen in the same state.

+### context

+`context` statement is completely equivalent to `describe` in it's usage and should be used when it better conveys the topic of the group of tests.

+> NOTE: since `context` is a quite common global variable in C application, it is possible to not expose it, by setting a flag:
+ `#define BDD_NO_CONTEXT_KEYWORD 1` before do you `#include "bdd-for-c.h"`

 ### check